libuconf/cni/SPEC.md

 The section name may either be a valid key, or empty.

 Until the next section, all keys will be automatically prepended the section name and a `.`, or with nothing (if the section name is the empty string).
+Note that there may be any amount of whitespace in between the section name and the brackets.

 ### Key-(Raw)Value Pairs
 A key-value and key-rawvalue pair look very similar.
-It's a key, an equals, and a value, with arbitrary amounts of spaces before and after the `=`.
+It's a key, an equals, and a value, with arbitrary amounts of whitespace before and after the `=`.

 A value may contain any UTF-8 characters except vertical whitespace or the `#` sign (note: this is expanded upon in ini-compatibility).
 It may not start or end with whitespace, or start with a backtick.

 A rawvalue starts with a backtick and ends with a backtick, but may contain any UTF-8 characters besides those.
 If a backtick needs to be inserted into a raw value, a backtick may be escaped with a second one.

+After both a value and a rawvalue, you may have any amount of horizontal whitespace before a comment or the end of the line.
+Vertical whitespace is excluded, since that would imply the statement has ended.

 Theoretically, this means that both values and raw values may contain arbitrary bytes, but the specification is exclusively intended to be used with UTF-8 data.
 Implementations are not required to validate it, though.